Melia Watras: Composer

-Watras's compositions have been performed in New York City, Chicago, Seattle, Bloomington (IN), Denmark and Spain.
-She has been commissioned by Avalon String Quartet, Rachel Lee Priday (violin), Michael Jinsoo Lim (violin), Sæunn Thorsteinsdóttir (cello), Cristina Valdés (piano), Rose Wollman (viola), and has had works performed by artists such as Atar Arad (viola), Galia Arad (voice), Winston Choi (piano), Catherine Connors (voice), Charles Corey (Harmonic Canon and Bass Marimba), Frequency Ensemble, Manuel Guillén (violin), Yura Lee (violin), Tawnya Popoff (viola), Bonnie Whiting (percussion) and Vina Vu Valdés (voice).
-Her music has been heard on National Public Radio’s Performance Today, and can be found on her albums Schumann Resonances and 26.
+Watras's compositions have been performed in US cities such as New York, Chicago, Los Angeles, Seattle, Bloomington (IN), and countries including Denmark, Spain, Switzerland, and Wales.
+She has been commissioned by Avalon String Quartet, the American Viola Society, Tekla Cunningham (baroque violin), Mark Fewer (violin), Rachel Lee Priday (violin), Michael Jinsoo Lim (violin), Sæunn Thorsteinsdóttir (cello), Cristina Valdés (piano), Rose Wollman (viola), and has had works performed by artists such as Atar Arad (viola), Galia Arad (voice), Winston Choi (piano), Catherine Connors (voice), Charles Corey (Harmonic Canon and Bass Marimba), Frequency Ensemble, Manuel Guillén (violin), Yura Lee (violin), Tawnya Popoff (viola), Carrie Henneman Shaw (voice), Bonnie Whiting (percussion) and Vina Vu Valdés (voice).
+Her music has been heard on National Public Radio's Performance Today, and can be found on her albums The almond tree duos;Play/Write; String Masks; 3 Songs for Bellows, Buttons and Keys; Firefly Songs; Schumann Resonances and 26.
 Watras's adaptation of John Corigliano's Fancy on a Bach Air for viola is published by G. Schirmer, Inc. and can be heard on her Viola Solo album.

 Professor

-Watras serves as Professor of Viola at the University of Washington, where she holds the Adelaide D. Currie Cole Endowed Professorship, was awarded the Donald E. Petersen Endowed Fellowship and the Royalty Research Fund and has served as chair of Strings.
+Watras serves as Professor of Viola and Chair of Strings at the University of Washington, where she holds the Ruth Sutton Waters Endowed Professorship, and was awarded the Royalty Research Fund.
 Watras has given viola and chamber music classes throughout the United States and abroad, at schools such as Indiana University, Cleveland Institute of Music, Strasbourg Conservatoire (France), and Chosun University (South Korea).
 She has returned on a number of occasions to her alma mater, Indiana, to teach as a guest professor.